 The times for authorship or sponsorship speeches vary by region.
-The National Formula Speeches followed by two minutes of cross-examination.
+The National Forensic League specifies that they should be three-minute speeches followed by two minutes of cross-examination.
 After the first affirmative speech (either an authorship or a sponsorship), the presiding officer will call for a negative speech.
 The remainder of debate on the bill ideally will alternate between affirmative and negative speeches.
 It is possible, but not advisable, to have multiple consecutive speeches on one side of a debate if no competitor wishes to speak on the opposing side.
-If a P.O. calls for affirmative speeches and sees that there are none, she preceds to negative speeches.
+If a P.O. calls for affirmative speeches and sees that there are none, she proceeds to negative speeches.
 Participants should avoid speaking under these circumstances, though, as they tend to produce stagnant and uninteresting debate.